hbctraining/main/training_spring2019.md

 ### Introduction to command-line interface (Unix/shell/Linux/bash)

-This 1-day hands-on workshop participants will learn basic commands for navigating the file system, exploring file contents, and performing basic operations, such as moving, copying, and renaming files/folders.
+In this 1-day hands-on workshop, participants will learn basic commands for navigating the file system, exploring file contents, and performing basic operations, such as moving, copying, and renaming files/folders.
 In addition, participants will get an introduction to high-performance computing (HPC).

 ### Introduction to R
 This 1.5-day workshop will introduce participants to the basics of using R and RStudio, a simple programming environment that enables the effective handling of data, while providing excellent graphical support.